MrShiroLu/e-commerce-vanilla-js-complete/README.md

 3. Make your changes and commit them.
 4. Push to your repository: `git push origin new-feature`
 5. Open a Pull Request (PR).

----

-If you have any questions or suggestions, feel free to open an issue in the repository! 🚀